Charles Edward Trail

-Charles Edward Trail (28 January 1826 – 11 May 1909) was a prominent Frederick County, Maryland, landowner, businessman and a member of the Maryland General Assembly, an officer in the 1st Maryland Infantry, Potomac Home Brigade as well as a member of the City council of Frederick, Maryland.
+Charles Edward Trail (January 28, 1825 – May 8, 1909) was a prominent Frederick County, Maryland, landowner, businessman and a member of the Maryland General Assembly, an officer in the 1st Maryland Infantry, Potomac Home Brigade as well as a member of the city council of Frederick, Maryland.

-Life and works
+Early life

-Charles Edward Trail was born on January 28, 1826, in Frederick, Maryland, to Edward Traill (sic, 1798 – 1876) and Lydia Ramsburg (1802 – 18?) in Frederick, Maryland.
+Charles Edward Trail was born on January 28, 1825, in Frederick, Maryland, to Edward Traill (sic, 1798 – 1876) and Lydia Ramsburg (1802 – 18?) in Frederick, Maryland.
+He had Scotch-Irish ancestry.
 The 1850 census records show that Trail was a young lawyer living with his parents in Frederick town.